juliandr1/Twitter/README.md

   task.execute(tweets);
 ```

 That's all you need to get started.
-From here, hook up your activities and their behavior, adjust your models and add more REST endpoints.
+From here, hook up your com.codepath.apps.restclienttemplate.activities and their behavior, adjust your models and add more REST endpoints.

 ### Extras